Fractured Flickers: Guest stars

 An interview with Johnny Weissmuller was filmed but not used; the interview with the Bullwinkle puppet may have been filmed as its replacement.
 Co-producer Bill Scott (Bullwinkle's voice) appears briefly in two episodes, one as a delivery man and the other a clumsy stuntman who falls flat on his face.

 Home media

 The complete series was released on DVD by VCI Entertainment in 2004.

 As of 2022, reruns of the show aired on Movies! channel every Sunday morning.
+It also airs as a segment on Svengoolie during its Saturday night time slot on MeTV.